skonfig/__easy_rsa/type/__easy_rsa_pki/man.rst

 -------
 | Marko Seric <marko.seric--@--ssrq-sds-fds.ch>
 | Beni Ruef <bernhard.ruef--@--ssrq-sds-fds.ch>
-| Dennis Camera <dennis.camera--@--ssrq-sds-fds.ch>
+| Dennis Camera <dennis.camera--@--riiengineering.ch>

 COPYING
 -------
-Copyright \(C) 2020 the AUTHORS.
+Copyright \(C) 2020-2023 the AUTHORS.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.